AutoclaveSoft/Autoclave-control/README.md

 EN:
 Install ZIP-file on your PC/laptop.
 Install a font named Minecraft Rus Regular (minecraft.ttf) on your PC/laptop from ZIP-file.
-You can do this by clicking on the file 2 times, then click Install in the window.
+You can do this by clicking on the file 2 times, then click "Install" in the window.
 After that, unzip the ZIP file to any folder on your device (do not delete files!).
 You can create a shortcut on your Desktop for quick access to the application.
 The application weight is approximately 35-38 MB.